ZhangSteven/clamc_yield_report/README.md

 Here is the API description.

-## getPosition()
+## getPositions()
-[String] filename => [Dictionary] metaData, [Iterator] holding
+[String] filename => [Dictionary] metaData, [Iterator] positions

 where

-1) metaData is a dictionary object that contains the following keys:
+1) metaData: a dictionary object containing the following keys:
 AccountingRunType, BookCurrency, Portfolio, PeriodEndDate, PeriodStartDate

-2) holding is an iterator object representing a collection of positions, where each position is a dictionary object.
+2) positions: an iterator object representing a collection of positions, where each position is a dictionary object.

 ### Input File